-Some operations to Cloud Key Management Service resources are strongly consistent, while others are eventually consistent and may take up to 3 hours to propagate.
+Some operations to Cloud Key Management Service resources are strongly consistent, while others are eventually consistent and may take on average 1 minute, and up to 3 hours (for less than 1% of requests) to propagate.
 This topic provides information about the impact of consistency when Cloud KMS resources are created or modified.

 Consistency of key rings

 Creating a key ring is a strongly consistent operation.
 Upon creation, a key ring is instantly available for use.

 Creating a key is a strongly consistent operation.
 Upon creation, a key is instantly available for use.

 For information about the consistency of a key version after a key is rotated, see consistency of key versions.

 Enabling a key version is a strongly consistent operation.
 The enabled key version is instantly available for encrypting and decrypting data.

 Disabling a key version is an eventually consistent operation.
 The disabled key version is still usable for encrypting and decrypting data, on average for about 1 minute, and up to 3 hours for less than 1% of requests.